JetBrains-Research/sorrel/README.md

 You can install the plugin in IntelliJ IDEA as follows:

-1. Run the gradle command `build`.
-A jar-archive of the plugin will appear in the `build/libs` directory.
+1. Download the [latest build]() of the Sorrel plugin.
-2. To install the plugin you need to go to `File` - `Settings` - `Plugins` - ⚙️ - `Install from disk` and select the plugin jar.
+2. To install the plugin you need to go to `File` - `Settings` - `Plugins` - ⚙️ - `Install from disk` and select the plugin zip.

+**Sorrel** requires Intellij IDEA version from 2020.2 to 2021.1.2.
+The plugin tested on Intellij IDEA version 2020.2.4, 2020.3.4 and 2021.1.2.

 ## Supported Licenses

 **Sorrel** currently supports 16 most popular open-source licenses.
 A trained machine learning model (ML) and the Sørensen-Dice coefficient (DSC) are used to detect 12 licenses.
 The remaining four licenses are detected using only the Sørensen-Dice coefficient.
 Supported licenses and detection methods are showed in the table below.